-Medicaid Agencies → Medicaid Coverage
+Medicaid → Medicaid Coverage

 Medicaid Coverage

-The first page in this Medicaid Coverage section is the Policy to Payment Roadmap, an overview of the activities involved in coverage and operationalization of the National Diabetes Prevention Program (National DPP) lifestyle change program.
+The second page is the Policy to Payment Roadmap, an overview of the activities involved in coverage and operationalization of the National DPP lifestyle change program benefit in Medicaid.

 Please see the Elevator Pitch for Medicaid Coverage of the National DPP Lifestyle Change Program document for talking points on how coverage of the program can benefit Medicaid and the communities being served.